Kraktoos/Python-Elo-System/README.md

 This is a fork of Python Implementation - Elo Rating System by Kraktoos and adds the following features:

-- A way to turn off ranks (and returns "Rankings are turned off" if it is off).
+- A way to turn off ranks (and raises a RuntimeError when turned off).
 - Win, lose and draw counts.
 - Uses hatch instead of setup.py for packaging.

+See the tests folder for more examples.

 ## Original Readme